 If you’re visiting Ireland’s capital city, take the short train journey along the scenic north Dublin estuary to escape the commotion of the bustling city in one of the best of Ireland’s coastal towns.

 Skerries has plenty to offer visitors to the town, from scenic walks and hikes to sea tours by kayak, kitesurfing, and stand up paddleboarding, as well as plenty of great places to eat and drink.

 9. Tramore, Co.
 Waterford – stroll the picturesque promenade

 This seaside village in County Waterford has become one of Ireland’s most popular tourist destinations, and Tramore is without a doubt well worth a visit.

 Visitors can enjoy a walk along the picturesque promenade at the heart of the town where you can take in the breathtaking view of the five-kilometres stretch of beaches and sand dunes with the Atlantic stretching out into the distance.

-The town is also home to a wide range of leisure activities for the whole family to enjoy, from surfing and horse riding to greyhound racing and theatre.
+The town is also home to a wide range of leisure activities for the whole family to enjoy, from surfing to horse riding and theatre.
 It’s also worth checking out the fantastic Waterford Crystal and Reginald’s Tower.

 8. Rosslare, Co.
 Wexford – one of the best coastal towns in Ireland